Rob Bloomfield

-Bobby Bloomfield is a dance, rock and indie record producer and audio engineer living in Los Angeles, California.
-He is founder of The Rattle - studio complexes shared by artists and music startups in London and Los Angeles.
+Bobby Bloomfield is an actor and former record producer living in Los Angeles, California.
+He trained at Groundlings in Hollywood, and the Royal Academy of Dramatic Arts in London.

+He founded The Rattle - a music incubator based in specially designed studio spaces shared by artists and music startups in London and Los Angeles.
 He is also a former member of the British dance-punk group Does It Offend You, Yeah?.

 Bloomfield's list of work includes writing, production and remixes for Does It Offend You, Yeah?, 50 Cent, Linkin Park, The Faint, Natalia Kills, dan le sac vs Scroobius Pip, Christopher Lee and Vienna Ditto.
 Bloomfield has also produced music for Audi, La Redoute and Barclaycard commercials and for the HBO movie Hollywood Flies.
 He has played in various bands including Does It Offend You, Yeah? and he is a relative of the English labouring class poet Robert Bloomfield.